wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

     examples:
       - url: Spell/whisper.md
   - name: execute
-    parameters: command
+    parameters: command, ...
     results: nil
-    description: "Executes the given minecraft command relative to the current spell.
+    description: "This function executes the given minecraft command as if it was entered into the chat window.

+    The owner of the current spell will be treated as the new command's sender.
+    The new command is executed at the current spell's position.

+    This function supports additional arguments which are 'formatted' into special placeholders in the command string.
+See [`string.format()`](http://lua-users.org/wiki/StringLibraryTutorial) for more information.
     "
     examples:
       - url: Spell/execute.md